 Similar figures could be produced for any great city of the time.
 It was estimated that New York City in 1900 had 100,000 horses producing 2.5-million pounds of horse manure every day.
 Horse carcasses rotted in the streets.

 The public suffered severely from epidemics that included three massive contagious diseases: cholera, typhus and influenza.
 These infectious diseases were often fatal or left its victim weakened in their defense against other diseases.
 The main cause of these illnesses was attributed to the poor sanitation conditions and unpaved streets with ankle-deep mud.

-The horse manure crisis had to be dealt with for nearly 30 years after 1894.
+The horse manure crisis had to be dealt with for nearly 35 years after 1894.
 The solution — at least until the new technology replaced the old — was dedicated civic reform, sanitation and good governance.
-The neoliberals seem to want to skip over that and in a dishonest way.
+The sub-zero neoliberals seem to want to skip over that and in a dishonest way.

 The sanitation department in New York was created as the Department of Street Cleaning, but it wasn’t actually made effective until 1895.
 Only then did the people who worked for the department actually collect garbage and sweep the streets.
 These are some photographs, taken for Harper’s Weekly, of streets in New York in 1893.

 Civic reformer Colonel George E. Waring, Jr. (1833-1898) pioneered and conquered the horse manure crisis through civic measures — not the B.S. about new technology and the price mechanism.
 He instituted such current practices as recycling, street sweeping and a dedicated uniformed cleaning and collection force called the White Wings.
 Waring’s men cleared a shin-deep accumulation of waste across the city.
 He also kept domestic sewage separate from storm runoff.

 Before and after.
 Note the clean up paved the way for both the street car and motorized vehicles.